nearform/react-native-calendar-manager/README.md

 # @shoutem/react-native-calendar-manager

 *Note*
-We renamed the package from `react-native-calendar-manager` to `@shoutem/react-native-calendar-manager` because the name was already taken on npm before we published.
+This is a fork of [@shoutem/react-native-calendar-manager](https://github.com/shoutem/react-native-calendar-manager), with latest patches applied and with new features that will come later.

 A calendar manager for React Native.
-Exposes `addEvent` method which can save an event to an Android or iOS device's native calendar app.
+Exposes methods which can be used to interact with Android or iOS device's native calendar app.

 ## Supported React Native platforms